Web Portal Development: Guide to Building Strong Portals

 5. Develop Frontend and Backend Modules

 Execute the UI via coding and connect it to the server.
-Build your essentials such as login system, your dashboards and contents modules.
-Make use of third party APIs/DB support to operate on dynamic data.
+Build your essentials such as a login system, your dashboards and content modules.
+Make use of third-party APIs/DB support to operate on dynamic data.
 Keep your code clean and modular, making upgrades.

 6. Conduct Testing and Quality Assurance

-You would do unit, integrations and cross-browser testing to get early errors. confirm read below the load condition and full responsiveness by device.
+You would do unit, integrations and cross-browser testing to get early errors.
+Confirm reading below the load condition and full responsiveness by device.
 User acceptance testing is to define if the system works for the end user.
 Full testing results in infrastructure that is stable and high-quality.

 7. Deploy to Live Environment